orix-software/orix-software.github.io/docs/developer_manual/buildrom.md

 ## Zero page

+userzp is equal to $8C.
+It's a range from $8C to $8C+16 which is saved for each process, when a process is forked

 Kernel uses some address in zero page.
-But $80 to $80+26 offset are reserved for binary, Orix banks.
-Address below $80 can be used, but kernel could erase it when IRQ or Kernels calls are performed
+But userzp to userzp+16 offset are reserved for binary, Orix banks.
+Address below userzp can be used, but kernel could erase it when IRQ or Kernels calls are performed

-Iin some orix rom, userzp is a label for $80 offset.

-Kernel saves 16 bytes when a binary is forked.
-It means that a [XEXEC](../../kernel/primitives/xexec) calls in a binary will save PPID offset from $80 to $80+16, and kernel will restore theses offsets when the PID has finished.
-In the future, multitasking will work in the same ways, and there is no guarantee that a binary will have its values restores when offset are greater than $80+16
+Kernel saves 16 bytes (zeropage) when a binary is forked.
+It means that, a [XEXEC](../../kernel/primitives/xexec) calls in a binary, kernel will save PPID offset from userzp to userzp+16, and kernel will restore theses offsets when the PID has finished.
+In the future, multitasking will work in the same ways, and there is no guarantee that a binary will have its values restores when offset are greater than userzp+16

 ## Launch the ROM